Want the perfect workout program?Take Quiz

 What are the best exercises to build traps?

-There are some “big” lifts like deadlifts, snatches and cleans that help to build strength in the traps.
+There are some “big” lifts like deadlifts, snatches and cleans that help to build strength and size in the traps.
 The best exercise to build your trap are different shrug variations.

 The more targeted trap exercises include:

 The shoulders are comprised of the front deltoid, side deltoid and rear deltoid.
 There are exercises that target a specific deltoid or multiple deltoids.
 The military press is one major exercise that works all three deltoids aka delts.
 The delts stretch from the clavicle to the scapula and down to the humerus.
 Protecting the glenohumeral joint, these muscles help with everyday tasks such as raising your arms to pick something up.
 They also help support pectoral function, as you will feel when you do a chest workout.
 Many people end up experiencing shoulder pain at some point in life so it’s important to keep these muscles strong and limber.